-Within the municipal boundaries of Karavas, very close to the sea, in the area called “Katalymata”, lies the acropolis of the ancient city of “Lambousa”, which prospered from the Classical period up to the Early Byzantine period, when it was destroyed by the Arabs in the 7th C. The famous “Lambousa Treasures” found in the area, which include objects like jewellery, religious items and silver spoons demonstrate its economic and cultural growth.
-The most important part of the treasure is a collection of nine silver trays depicting scenes from the life of David.
+Within the municipal boundaries of Karavas, very close to the sea, in the area called “Katalymata”, lies the acropolis of the ancient city of “Lambousa”.
+It prospered from the Classical period to the Early Byzantine period, but it was ultimately destroyed by the Arabs in the 7th C. The famous “Lambousa Treasures” found in the area, which include objects like jewellery, religious items and silver spoons demonstrate its economic and cultural growth.
+The most important artefacts of the treasure is a collection of nine silver trays depicting scenes from the life of David.
 Items of the Lambousa treasures are kept in the Archaeological Museum of Cyprus, the New York Metropolitan Museum, the British Museum, and in other museums abroad.

-During the Medieval Period (14th – 15th C.), the settlement “Prastio di Caravo” existed, in which the church of Acheiropoietos belonged to.
+During the Medieval Period (14th – 15th C.), the settlement “Prastio di Caravo” existed, to which the church of Acheiropoietos belonged.

-The first treasure was found during the late 19th century and was bought, at least a large portion of it, by the British Museum in 1899.
-This treasure includes a silver thurible decorated with the forms of Christ, the Virgin Mary and Apostles Peter, Paul, John and Jacob, a large deep tray, a smaller tray and a number of silver spoons of which 24 with various representations are in the British Museum.
+The first treasure was found during the late 19th century and the British Museum bought a large portion of it in 1899.
+This treasure includes a silver thurible decorated with the forms of Christ, the Virgin Mary and Apostles Peter, Paul, John and Jacob, a large deep tray, a smaller tray and a number of silver spoons, 24 of which bear various representations andare in the British Museum.

 According to sources, the first Lambousa treasure includes another 12 silver spoons and there is no information regarding their

-The smallest of the two trays of Lambousa’s first treasure is 24.5 cm in diametre and resembles a bowl, since its depth reaches 7.8 cm.
+The smallest of the two trays of the First Treasure of Lambousa’s is 24.5 cm in diametre and resembles a bowl, since its depth reaches 7.8 cm.
 The circumference of the tray is decorated with a wide anastatic band composed of two circles with jewellery or fleuron resembling shields.
 In the centre there is a wide engraved belt of vegetal blastus enclosing the form of a martyr saint, usually recognised as Saint Sergios.

 The other tray measures 26.9 cm in diametre.
 In the centre there is a circular engraved belt of vegetal blastus enclosing a cross with a technical niello.

-The plate with the form of Saint Sergios was made, as one can deduct from the seals, during the Constantine III era between 641-651 AD, while the other tray during the Emperor Tiberius era between 578-582 AD.
+The plate with the form of Saint Sergios was made, as one can deduct from the seals, during the reign Constantine III between 641-651 AD, while the other tray was made during the reign of Emperor Tiberius between 578-582 AD.

-The second treasure was discovered in 1902 or according to the local version in February 1902 in the acropolis of Lambousa known as “Troullia”, and is more significant and larger than the first treasure.
+The second treasure was discovered in 1902, or according to the local version, in February 1902 in the acropolis of Lambousa known as “Troullia”, and is larger and more significant than the first treasure.

 Unfortunately, only a part of this treasure was confiscated by the Police and handed over to the Museum of Cyprus.
-The largest part was sent out of the country and most pieces were bought in 1906 in Paris by John Pierpont Morgan, who then loaned the artifacts to the Victoria and Albert Museum in London, where an exhibition was organised for the public.
+The largest part was smuggled out of the country and most artefacts were bought in 1906 in Paris by John Pierpont Morgan, who then loaned the artifacts to the Victoria and Albert Museum in London, where an exhibition was organised for the public.
 In 1917, Pierpont Morgan’s son granted the treasure to the New York Metropolitan Museum.
-The treasure comprises nine silver trays with anastatic pictures from the life of David, five silver trays with various monogrammes in the centre, as well as gold objects, such as medals, necklaces, bracelets, earrings and crosses.
+The treasure consists of nine silver trays with anastatic pictures from the life of David, five silver trays with various monogrammes in the centre, as well as gold objects, such as medals, necklaces, bracelets, earrings, and crosses.
 Some of the pieces of the treasure were sold separately, such as the gold encolpion that is now to be found in the collection of Dumbarton Oaks in Washington.

 Trays in the Museum of Cyprus